Abdussamed-1/DataStructuresAndAlgorithmCourse/README.md

-# Data Structures And Algorithm Courses
+# Data Structures And Algorithm Course

-Purpose
+Purpose of this repository
 -------
 This repositories is a day-to-day, step-by-step learning log and code collection for studying data structures and algorithms using C#.
 The goal is to learn concepts, implement them in C#, test them, and document progress.
 Primary learning resource used throughout is W3Schools (C# reference and tutorials): https://www.w3schools.com/cs/